• Skip to primary navigation

 I like to serve this salmon salad as a side dish with a barbeque!

-Of course, you could also just eat it by itself.
-It contains 4 of the 5 main food groups – carbohydrates, vegetables, dairy and protein.
+Of course, you could also eat it by itself.
+It contains 4 of the 5 main food groups - carbohydrates, vegetables, dairy and protein.
 The only thing lacking is fruit!
-Why not serve it with a slice of lemon to squeeze over the top – that would go perfectly with the salmon.
+Why not serve it with a slice of lemon to squeeze over the top?
+That would go perfectly with the salmon 🙂 .

-Why not pin this recipe for salmon and red pepper salad to your pinterest board so you can make it later.
+Why not pin this recipe for salmon and red pepper salad to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A bowl of salmon and red pepper pasta salad, sprinkled with chopped parsley.